Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance under background uncertainty

-Large tails are not strictly a necessary condition for background uncertainty to generate stochastic dominance.
+More precisely, it will be convenient to focus on a slightly stronger condition, namely, that the \textit{decay rate} $\frac{|\bupdf'(x)|}{\bupdf(x)}$ of the agent's background prospect has a finite upper bound.
+I will say that a $\bupdf$ satisfying this condition has \textit{large tails}.
+This is a slight abuse of terminology, since the preceding condition is not strictly a `tails' condition.
+But it is, in practice, nearly extensionally equivalent to the `exponential or heavier tails' condition defined above---in particular, all common parameterized families of probability distributions satisfy one condition if and only if they satisfy the other.\footnote{Large tails are not a necessary condition for background uncertainty to generate stochastic dominance.
 (In particular, local violations of the large tails condition, e.g.\@ by a vertical asymptote in $\bupdf$, do not always substantially weaken the stochastic dominance constraints that $\bupdf$ imposes.)
-But it is a very good approximate criterion (as far as I have been able to discover, anyway) for the circumstances in which stochastic dominance can strongly constrain risk attitudes toward simple prospects, and as we will see, has an important connection with the sufficient condition for stochastic dominance identified by the Upper Bound Theorem below.
-It is therefore a natural condition on which to focus.
+But it is a very good approximate criterion (as far as I have been able to discover, anyway) for the circumstances in which stochastic dominance can strongly constrain risk attitudes toward simple prospects, and as we will see, it has an important connection with the sufficient condition for stochastic dominance identified by the Sufficiency Theorem below, making it a natural condition on which to focus.}